 Message from the Chair

-My name is Noor, and I am the Chair of the FSR Economics and Business this academic year.
+My name is Victor and I currently serve as Chair of the FSR Economics and Business.

 Committees